-More importantly, when you are purchasing barn materials from anyone that stores thier products outside, under tarps etc., ask that it be kiln dried if there is any indication of PPB. once the infected material is in your house as a table, flooring, mantel or feature wall, the PPB can get into every wood product within your house, including flooring, studs etc.
+More importantly, when you are purchasing barn materials from anyone that stores their products outside, under tarps etc., ask that it be kiln dried if there is any indication of PPB.
+Once the infected material is in your house as a table, flooring, mantel or feature wall, the PPB can get into every wood product within your house, including flooring, studs etc.

 Q. Does painted wood contain lead?